 To achieve this business goal, focusing on user adoption as growth metrics and delivering a high-value outcome is the new imperative of growing the brand.
 Once the organization shifts its focus, the customers' success is no longer just in a single department but a company-wide effort.

 Suppose you have a product that would take significant time before the customers start seeing its value.
 In that case, you have to make sure that Customer Experience must be given the same importance and significance.

 Nadeau notes, "Organizations are not buying tools to make their jobs exciting or delightful (although it is necessary); they buy tools and invest their time in what helps drive their business forward.
 Customers want to make sure they get the value they expect and require from their investment."

 One of the OKRs we measured was 75% of our customers had to adopt 75% of our product.
 If we could see that customers are only adopting 50%: We plan, devise strategies, and build a playbook around how we can get to the point for them to adopt.

 A couple of things we do (1) We segment our customers and set the stage up front so they can get the most in our service or platform (2) We tiered our CS services and align them with their desired outcomes (3) Design a success playbook based on their needs and personal challenges.

 In hindsight, building a relationship is ALWAYS a work in progress.
 Organizations should always keep in mind the interest and well-being of their customers.
 On the other hand, customers must have a clear understanding of the commitment required of them.

-Bottom line - it’s imperative that your customers are able to reach their desired business outcomes from your solution or service.
-One question I’ve found to be successful at understanding if you’re meeting the customer’s expectations is to ask “If today is the renewal of your service or contract, would you renew?”.
+Bottom line - it's imperative that your customers reach their desired business outcomes from your solution or service.
+One question I've found to be successful at understanding if you're meeting the customer expects to ask, "If today is the renewal of your service or contract, would you renew?".
 Based on the answer, you can work on a mutual plan with the customer to ensure they are successful and ultimately renew.